jaspergrunion/JavaTraining/README.md

 Code
 - Main: Main program with examples
-- Student: Class that defines a student record
+- Student: Define a student record
-- ReadCSV: Read data from a csv file into a custom object
+- ReadCSV: Read data from csv into a custom object
-- FreqCounts: Interface that generates a frequency table
+- FreqCounts: Generates a frequency table
-- AddNums: Class to show the use of command line arguments

 Files
 - README.md: Markdown file that documents the github repository (this file)